dotnet/extensions/README.md

 Travis:   [![Travis](https://travis-ci.org/aspnet/Caching.svg?branch=dev)](https://travis-ci.org/aspnet/Caching)

-Contains libraries for caching for ASP.NET 5.
+Contains libraries for in-memory caching and distributed caching.
+Includes distributed cache implementations for in-memory, Microsoft SQL Server, and Redis.

-This project is part of ASP.NET 5.
-You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.
+This project is part of ASP.NET Core.
+You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.